thomasjlittle/stanford-babylm/README.md

 pre-commit install
 ```

-Whenever you make a commit, pre-commit should automatically format your code.
+Whenever you make a commit, if your code is not formatted properly, pre-commit
+should automatically format your code.
+Then you need to add the new files and
+repeat the commit message.

 If you use VSCode for development I also highly recommend using the
 [black](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter)
 and [isort](https://marketplace.visualstudio.com/items?itemName=ms-python.isort)
 plugins, auto-formatting upon save.
+You can read a tutorial here: https://cereblanco.medium.com/setup-black-and-isort-in-vscode-514804590bf9

 # Usage